N-HEDGER/BHISMALAB_META/CH_02_Gathering_data.md

 ![](https://images2.imgbox.com/24/71/0KH49y9V_o.png "Title")

-## Creating a datset.
+## Creating a dataset.

-In this chapter, we will focus on the nuts and bolts of gathering data for meta analyses.
-Empirical papers can vary wildly in terms of the information that they report and so a number of strategies can be needed to estimate an effect size.
+In this chapter, we will focus on the nuts and bolts of computing effect sizes for meta analyses.
+In my opinion, this is a topic that is not given the attention it deserves in meta-analysis textbooks.
+Empirical papers can vary wildly in terms of the information that they report and so a number of strategies can be required to estimate an effect size.

+## Cohen's d

 This chapter will focus soley on Cohen's d, since it is by far the most commonly used effect size.
 In principle though, the steps we follow will be more or less the same regardless of the effect size we wish to compute.